DEFRA/defra-portfolio/README.md

 Create a unique project file eg project.js copy in the configuration, give the project a unique ID, commits to master will be deployed automatically to the site.

 Site content is maintained by @colinbanno https://github.com/colinbanno

+### Credit

+Credit to https://github.com/dwpdigitaltech/dwp-portfolio from where this site has been cloned and adjusted to Defra.